sohamsshah/insight-jainism/docs/Insights/Why_women_cannot_get_moksh.md

     2. Ashubh (negative) - binds negative/bad karmas
     3. Shuddh (pure) - doesn't bind ANY karmas

 From above, you must have rightly guessed that only by **Shuddh bhaav** one can attain Moksh.
-Because it is the **only** Bhaav by which there are no new karmas bonded and past karmas are shedded!
+These **Shuddh Bhaavs** are attained during the time of penance.
+They are the **only** Bhaav during which the soul doesn't bind any new karmas and sheds past karmas!

 The physical body that the soul resides in; is closely linked to the kinds of "Bhaav" this soul can possess.